grisp/rebar3_grisp/README.md

 Run `rebar3 help grisp deploy` for information on all arguments.

-To generate a tarball with all the deployed files, add the option `-t/--tar`, all the files will be bundled in a a tarball under `_grisp/deploy`:
+To generate a tarball with all the deployed files, add the option `-t/--tar`.
+All the files will be bundled into a tarball under `_grisp/deploy`:

 ```
 rebar3 grisp deploy --tar